geoffreyangus/pet-ct/README.md

 >
 > [Multi-task weak supervision enables automated abnormality localization in whole-body FDG-PET/CT]

 The experiments use a dataset from the Stanford Hospital of FDG-PET/CT scans and their associated reports.
-A tutorial on how to use the model for predictions on custom input can be found at `pet_ct/notebooks/tutorial/notebook.ipynb`.
+A tutorial on how to load a model in for predictions on custom input can be found at `pet_ct/notebooks/tutorial/notebook.ipynb`.

 ## Abstract